biolab/orange3-imageanalytics/doc/widgets/imageembedding.rst

 server.
 Remote server uses a deep learning model to calculate a feature vector for each image.
 It returns an enhanced data table with additional columns (image descriptors).

-Images can be imported with :doc:`Import Images <../importimages>` widget or as paths to images in a spreadsheet.
+Images can be imported with :doc:`Import Images <importimages>` widget or as paths to images in a spreadsheet.
 In this case the column with images paths needs a three-row header with *type=image* label in the third row.

 .. figure:: images/header-example.png
    :scale: 50%